Ethan136/Python-C-Struct-Converter/README.md

 ## Example File

-An `example.h` file is included in the project root to demonstrate the functionality with a struct that requires memory padding.
+An `examples/example.h` file is included in the project to demonstrate the functionality with a struct that requires memory padding.

 ## Development